GlasslabGames/Platform/servers/lib/lic/lic.README.md

 Controllers
 ========

-All api methods are accessible through the routes.external.map.js file.
+All api methods are accessible through the external server, and can be seen in the routes.external.map.js file.

 ## license.js